BY CK Lam

 For sweet kuih-muih, stop by Mama Kuih 妈妈糕 stall located at Jalan Raja Uda Apollo Market.
 You’ll find steamed variety of Nyonya kuih, including malaiko, bak tong koa and kuih talam.

 There are other good pickings such as kiya kuih eaten with sweet palm sugar syrup, and pulut tai tai made using glutinous rice, coconut milk and juice from butterfly pea flower.
-Grab some to take back home.
+More info is embedded at this post.

 Mama Kuih 妈妈糕